 Interior of the Chevy Colorado Bison

 The interior of the Bison comes in just one color, Jet Black, with Jet Black accents.
 It’s fairly standard as far as GM interiors go, pretty much all business.
-The dashboard looks a bit clunky compared to competitors, but the controls are easy to use and it comes with enough modern features to work just fine as a daily driver.
+The dashboard looks a bit clunky compared to competitors, but the controls are easy to use and it comes with enough modern features to work well as a daily driver.
 We would have liked to see some pops of color, as Ford offers on the F-150 Raptor.
 But in terms of comfort and usability, it’ll do just fine.

 Fortunately, you do at least get some really cool AEV Bison stitching on the headrests, which helps to separate this special variant from “regular” ZR2 models.
 The seats are the same black leather, which will neither win awards nor ruffle any feathers